-Halo Beauty contains 3 of the B complex family of: Vitamin B1 (thiamin), B2 (riboflavin) and B6 (Pyridoxine).
-All of the B vitamins take part in a myriad of functions.
-Relevant to this conversation, these vitamins help us produce the connective tissues, and collagen and elastin.
-Most healthy adults may not be deficient in these vitamins but they do make some sense from a hair skin and nail health perspective.
+Halo Beauty Booster contains 3 of the B complex family of: Vitamin B1 (thiamin), B2 (riboflavin) and B6 (Pyridoxine).
+All of the B vitamins take part in a variety of functions.
+These vitamins help us produce the connective tissues and collagen and elastin which are important to hair, nails, and skin.

-Zinc is a mineral that takes part in many chemical reactions including hair health.
+Zinc is a mineral that takes part in many cellular reactions including hair health.
 One study noted lower zinc levels in men and women who were experiencing hair loss.

-The involvement of zinc in hair loss is complex and interesting.
-One report describes the case of a woman experiencing hair loss, which did not stop even after she started taking levothyroxin (hypothyroid medication).
+Reports are zinc and hair loss is complex and interesting.
+One report describes the case of a woman experiencing hair loss, which did not stop even after she started taking levothyroxine (hypothyroid medication).
 She was later determined to also be low in zinc.

-Only after zinc was added to her diet did her hair loss stop and even regrew.
-An older study of boys seemed to show an association between zinc concentration and hair color.
+Only after a zinc supplement was added to her diet did her hair loss stop and even regrew.
+In another study, boys seemed to show an association between zinc concentration and hair color.
 Zinc seems to be associated with melanin, the pigment which gives hair its color.

-The build up of hydrogen peroxide is one of the things thought to be associated with gray and white hair.
-While it's unlikely eating extra copper restores gray hair to a youthful appearance, this mineral is very important to our health.
+The build-up of hydrogen peroxide is one of the things thought to be associated with gray and white hair.
+While it's unlikely eating extra copper restores gray hair color, this mineral is very important to our health.

-Catalase is an anti-oxidant enzyme that – like SOD mentioned above – breaks down hydrogen peroxide, which is a free radical.
+Catalase is an enzyme, an antioxidant enzyme which, like SOD mentioned above, breaks down hydrogen peroxide, which is a free radical.
 Free radicals are known to promote wrinkles and a host of other things too (even the aging process!).

-One issue is I can't find any research involving catalase supplements to see if it worked.
+One problem is I can't find proof catalase supplements work or not.
 Nobody seems to have looked into it.
-There is however research on a cream called Pseudo-Catalase which does seem to restore the color of skin and maybe hair too.
+There is however research on a cream called Pseudo-Catalase which does seem to restore the color of skin and maybe our hair too.
 This hints that the idea of restoring hair pigment by way of reducing hydrogen peroxide may have some merit.

 Methylsulfonylmethane (MSM) is a popular ingredient in arthritis supplements.
 With respect to Halo Beauty, one interesting study noted that MSM supplements seemed to reduce wrinkles.
 This study lasted 16 weeks and involved 20 women who took 3 grams of MSM or a placebo.